vahidalvandi/v2ray-docker-compose/README.md

 # V2Ray Docker Compose

-This repository contains V2Ray-based solutions for bypassing firewalls in highly restricted networks where direct access to upstream servers (servers with free internet access) is unavailable.
+This repository contains V2Ray-based solutions for bypassing firewalls in restricted networks where direct access to upstream servers (servers with free internet access) is unavailable.

 ## Table of contents